 Here are some tips for staying safe while studying abroad:

 You are required to demonstrate adequate health coverage both in the U.S. and in your host country while studying abroad.
 For U.S. coverage, student must complete the annual on-line waiver process, just as they would if they were staying at Tulane.
 To demonstrate overseas coverage, students must complete an insurance declaration found in their on-line application account and submit it to the Office of Study Abroad.
 The declaration indicates a variety of ways students might secure health coverage abroad.
 For overseas insurance, you are urged to explore their options and understand fully how your insurance will work during the period you study abroad.
 It is possible that your domestic health insurance may cover you while abroad; you should contact your domestic provider to make that determination.

 Most medical conditions are completely manageable while abroad and simply require a bit of preparation and planning so that they do not interfere with your experience.
 If you have a pre-existing medical condition, you should speak with your local physician to plan for your time abroad.
-Here is a list of questions to discuss with a health care provider prior to studying abroad:

 If you receive accommodations from the Center for Student Accessibility at Tulane, we will work with you to identify a suitable program that can accommodate your needs.

 Our approved programs have procedures in place to ensure that you have access to adequate healthcare.
 Furthermore, while it does not provide health insurance, Global Rescue can assist you in finding local medical professionals (English-speaking, if necessary) and even offering second opinions and medical advice over the phone.
 As part of your pre-departure preparation, OSA recommends that you stay informed about health conditions and risks in your host country while taking necessary preventative measures to stay healthy, such as staying hydrated, eating a nutritious diet, avoiding excessive alcohol use and sleeping an adequate amount each night.